onaio/tally-ho/docs/overview/README.md

 Each result form is pre-assigned to a *Sub Constituency*, *Office*, and *Ballot*.
 *Sub Constituency* and *Office* are markers of location, roughly analogous to voting districts.
 A ballot is equivalent to a *Race*.
-It determines the candidates that appear on the result form and when all the result forms for a race have been entered the system can calculate the race results and determine a winner.
+It determines the candidates that appear on the result form.
+When all the result forms for a race have been entered the system can confidently calculate the race results and determine a winner.

-The *Center* and *Station* are preassigned to some result forms and are assigned on entry to other result forms, depending on the barcode of the form.
+The *Center* and *Station* are preassigned for some result forms and are assigned upon entry for other result forms, dependent on the barcode of the form.
 Each result form must be for a unique ballot, center, and station combination.

 ### Womens and Component Ballots

-In the Libyan Constituent Assembly additional races exist for only female candidates (Women ballots) as well as for candidates from specific ethnic minority groups (Component ballots).
+In the Libyan Constituent Assembly additional seats are allocation, and hence races must be run, for female candidates (Women ballots) as well as for candidates from specific ethnic minority groups (Component ballots).
 Therefore, each sub constituencies either has a General ballot, a General ballot and a Womens ballot, or a General Plus Component ballot.